gcc-mirror/gcc/gcc/config/bfin/bfin.md

 ; operand 2 is the maximum number of loop iterations
-; operand 3 is the number of levels of enclosed loops ; operand 4 is the label to jump to at the top of the loop (define_expand "doloop_end"
+; operand 3 is the number of levels of enclosed loops ; operand 4 is the label to jump to at the top of the loop ; operand 5 indicates if the loop is entered at the top (define_expand "doloop_end"
   [(parallel [(set (pc) (if_then_else
 			  (ne (match_operand:SI 0 "" "")